 Pair darker bottoms with a strapless bandeau bikini top.
 Alternatively, try a tankini with a light or ruffled bust to allow this to take centre stage.

-- This Maxi Ruffle Bikini Top from Zara is perfect for accentuating your upper body.
+- This Teerfu Ruffle Bikini Top* from Amazon is perfect for accentuating your upper body.

-- Likewise, ASOS has a good selection of bandeau tops, but we recommend this one for its low-key ruffle.
+- Likewise, ASOS has a good selection of bandeau tops, but I recommend this one* for its low-key ruffle.

 - If you want the support of straps, Boohoo’s Halter Neck Frill Triangle Bikini Top* would be perfect with some plain bottoms.